rajshah4/LLM-Evaluation/README.md

 These notebooks are intended for explaining key points of the talk, please don't try to bring them to production use.
 If you want to dig deeper or have issues, go to the source for each of these projects.

+**I will do a updated workshop in April 2025, so look for updates here**

 ## About the workshop

 ![image](workshop_one_pager.png)